Alphish/gm-cimpli/Docs/03-Properties.md

 ## Interface

-The properties system requires a single type, the **Property** interface, which requires the following members:
+The properties system consists of a single type, the **Property** interface, which requires the following members:

 - `get_value() -> Any` - a method to retrieve the property value
 - `set_value(value: Any) -> Undefined` - a method to set the property value